debolk/blip/README.md

 Installing and deploying Blip is easy.

 1. Install Apache and PHP5.
 Blip depends on PHP 5.4.7 or later and PHP's LDAP extensions installed.
+1. Install PHP memcache extension.
+Due to LDAP's idiosyncrasies, Blip will be unuseably slow without it.
 1. Execute `php ./composer.phar install --no-dev --optimize-autoloader` in the project root to install all dependencies using [Composer](http://getcomposer.org/).
 1. Copy .htaccess.example to .htaccess and adapt as needed.
 1. Point an apache virtual host to the root directory (containing .htaccess and dispatch.php).